A few places still remain in this program. Contact the program director immediately at firstname.lastname@example.org to enroll.

 *one student per home stay family

+The program accepts applications from students in their freshman year or higher at Cornell or other institutions.
 Before enrolling, students must contact Cecelia Lawless, the Summer in Madrid program director, with the following information: the Spanish courses they have taken to date, the courses they hope to take in Madrid, and their current GPA.
 They must also meet with the program director for a brief interview.

 With the program director's approval, prospective students must then complete a course enrollment form and submit it by February 28, with the nonrefundable room and board fee of $1,530, to the Special Programs office (B20 Day Hall).